Todos olvidan que Ícaro también voló.

 suficiente edad para haberlo visto.
 Pero si algo

-vale la pena de ser hecho, vale la pena hacerlo mal.
+vale la pena de ser hecho, vale la pena hacerlo

 Como estar ahí junto al mar aquel verano